Free English Lessons

 Do you take any breaks during the day?

-Let’s see how you could answer questions like these.
+Let’s see how you could answer questions like these when talking about your daily routine in English.
 Let’s start with something easy: what time do you start and finish?
 You could say something like:

 I start work at nine, and I finish at five.